mavenlink/design-system/src/components/custom-field-input-currency/custom-field-input-currency.md

 This component may be used to express currency.
-Provide a numeric value to the component along with a currency code, and the component will present the monetary value automatically using the browser's locale.
+Provide a numeric value to the component along with an [ISO 4217 standard currency code](https://www.currency-iso.org/en/home.html), and the component will present the monetary value automatically using the browser's locale.
 Focusing into the component allows the user to directly modify the numeric value of the currency, while the component's unfocused state presents the formatted currency value held within itself.

 ```jsx
 <CustomFieldInputCurrency